atom-community/rollup-plugin-atomic/README.md

 ])
 ```

-Passing false as the third argument results in discarding the `rollup-config-atomic` built-in options.
+Passing false as the third argument results in discarding the built-in options of `rollup-config-atomic` for this plugin.

 ### Adding New Extra Plugins